Keyboard shortcuts

 • Elm Architecture: Predictable state management with unidirectional data flow.

-• Wayland layer shell support: Available through a fork (see below).
+• Wayland layer shell support: Available through iced_layershell.

 • GPU-accelerated rendering: Via wgpu.